Srikar2902/assignment-01-bitsom_ba_2511974/part1-rdbms/normalization.md

 ## Normalization Justification

+Keeping everything in one flat table might seem "simpler" at first glance, but as the data grows, it becomes a Confusing.
+My manager recently suggested that keeping everything in one big table is "simpler" and that normalizing the data is just "over-engineering."
+While I understand the desire for simplicity, using a single table for a growing business is like building a house without a foundation—it might look fine at first, but it will eventually collapse.
-Keeping everything in one flat table might seem "simpler" at first glance, but as the data grows, it becomes a liability.
-Using the examples above, we can see that a flat structure forces us to repeat the same information (like office addresses and customer emails) over and over again.
-This not only wastes storage space but, more importantly, leads to human error.
+Based on the examples in our dataset, a flat structure is actually more complex to maintain.
+It forces us to repeat the same information (like office addresses and customer emails) thousands of times.
+This isn't just a waste of space; it’s a recipe for human error.
+As we saw with the "Nariman Point" inconsistency, even a small typo can make our reports unreliable.

-By normalizing this data into Third Normal Form (3NF), we create separate "Master Tables" for Customers, Products, and Sales Reps.
+Normalization isn't about making things complicated; it's about organization.
+By splitting the data into 3rd Normal Form (3NF), we give Customers, Products, and Sales Reps their own dedicated "homes."
 This means:
-1. Integrity A Sales Rep's address is stored in exactly one place.
-An update there reflects everywhere.
-2. Flexibility: We can add new products to our catalog (P009) even if they haven't been sold yet.
+1)We can add new products to our catalog before they sell.
-3. Safety: Deleting a transaction (an order) does not result in the permanent loss of a customer's profile.

-Normalization is not "over-engineering"; it is the transition from a simple spreadsheet to a professional, reliable database system that a business can actually trust.
+2)We can update a staff member's email in one single place.
+3)We can delete old orders without losing our valuable customer contact list.
+In short, normalization turns a messy spreadsheet into a professional database that provides a "single version of truth" for the entire company.